tohru-murakami/Yukari_Code_2/Yukari Data Manager/Yukari_Preference_Survey.md

 ## How committed are you to studying anatomy dissection?

-Please let us know about your level of commitment to anatomy.
-Be honest—don't exaggerate or downplay your dedication.
+Please let us know about your level of commitment to anatomy dissection.
+Be honest — don't exaggerate or downplay your dedication.
 Choose the single option that best describes you.

 ### Motivation for Anatomy Dissection \*

-How much do you agree with the following statement? – "I am looking forward to anatomy dissection and am willing to do my best."
+How much do you agree with the following statement? – “I am looking forward to anatomy dissection and am willing to do my best.”

 - 5 = Agree
 - 4 = Somewhat agree